Google’s new Gmail AI lets you ask your inbox questions using voice

 Published By: Shubham Arora | Published: May 20, 2026, 01:04 PM (IST)

 With this update, users won’t have to rely only on typing keywords into the search bar to dig out old emails or important details hidden somewhere in the inbox.
 Instead, Gmail will allow voice-based conversations where users can ask questions naturally and get answers from their inbox.
-Also Read: Google Pics can create and edit Images with AI, but can it replace Canva?
+Also Read: Google Search now wants to work like your AI assistant: What's new?

 So instead of searching manually through multiple threads, the AI looks through relevant emails and pulls out the required details.